Prehistory of nakedness and clothing: Phenotypic changes

-Humans are the only primate species that have undergone significant hair loss and of the approximately 5000 extant species of mammal, only a handful are effectively hairless.
+Humans are the only primate species to have undergone significant hair loss, and of the approximately 5000 extant species of mammal, only a handful are effectively hairless.
 This list includes elephants, rhinoceroses, hippopotamuses, walruses, some species of pigs, whales and other cetaceans, and naked mole rats.
 Most mammals have light skin that is covered by fur, and biologists believe that early human ancestors started out this way also.
 Dark skin probably evolved after humans lost their body fur, because the naked skin was vulnerable to the strong UV radiation as explained in the Out of Africa hypothesis.
 Therefore, evidence of the time when human skin darkened has been used to date the loss of human body hair, assuming that the dark skin was needed after the fur was gone.

 With the loss of fur, darker, high-melanin skin evolved as a protection from ultraviolet radiation damage.
 As humans migrated outside of the tropics, varying degrees of depigmentation evolved in order to permit UVB-induced synthesis of previtamin D_{3}.
 The relative lightness of female compared to male skin in a given population may be due to the greater need for women to produce more vitamin D during lactation.

 The sweat glands in humans could have evolved to spread from the hands and feet as the body hair changed, or the hair change could have occurred to facilitate sweating.
 Horses and humans are two of the few animals capable of sweating on most of their body, yet horses are larger and still have fully developed fur.
 In humans, the skin hairs lie flat in hot conditions, as the arrector pili muscles relax, preventing heat from being trapped by a layer of still air between the hairs, and increasing heat loss by convection.

 Sexual selection hypothesis

-Another hypothesis for the thick body hair on humans proposes that Fisherian runaway sexual selection played a role (as well as in the selection of long head hair), (see terminal and vellus hair), as well as a much larger role of testosterone in men.
-Sexual selection is the only theory thus far that explains the sexual dimorphism seen in the hair patterns of men and women.
-On average, men have more body hair than women.
+Another hypothesis for the thick body hair on humans proposes that Fisherian runaway sexual selection played a role (as well as in the selection of long head hair), (see terminal and vellus hair), as well as a much larger role of testosterone in males.
+Sexual selection is the only theory thus far that explains the sexual dimorphism seen in the hair patterns of males and females.
+On average, males have more body hair than females.
 Males have more terminal hair, especially on the face, chest, abdomen, and back, and females have more vellus hair, which is less visible.
 The halting of hair development at a juvenile stage, vellus hair, would also be consistent with the neoteny evident in humans, especially in females, and thus they could have occurred at the same time.
 This theory, however, has significant holdings in today's cultural norms.
 There is no evidence that sexual selection would proceed to such a drastic extent over a million years ago when a full, lush coat of hair would most likely indicate health and would therefore be more likely to be selected for, not against.